dex-nonix/4Real/backend/app/api_router/README.md

    - Verify services have `to_swagger` method
    - Ensure services are properly registered in ApiRouter
    - Check that services have `get_exposed_methods()` method
+   - Verify OpenAPIGenerator is working correctly
+   - Check that the `/api/overview` endpoint is accessible

 ### Debug Mode